-- Creation and Maintenance of a Small Business Alliance An arrangement or relationship among independent businesses with corresponding goals, established for a specific purpose. - The task will be to conduct a Feasibility Study for the creation of a Chinatown Property Based Improvement District (PBID). - Development of No-Cost and Low-Cost business development and retention programs with established Local, State, and Federal partners such as the California Small Business Development Center Network, Women's Business Centers, Procurement Technical assistance Centers and others - Programs or policies that provide for the development of no-cost and low-cost business development and retention programs with established local, state and federal partners. - The task will be to work with business development agencies to provide 10 one-on-one sessions with existing or potential entrepreneurs in the TCC Project Area and host an informational workshop regarding the availability of business rental subsidies for local, minority owned small businesses within the TCC Project Area.
+- Creation and Maintenance of a Small Business Alliance An arrangement or relationship among independent businesses with corresponding goals, established for a specific purpose. - A Chinatown Property Based Improvement District Consultant will be hired separately from the Displacement Avoidance Plan Consultant to conduct a Feasibility Study for the creation of a Chinatown PBID - The Chinatown PBID consultant will coordinate three community outreach meetings with Chinatown groups to provide information about the potential district and serve as an early gauge of the level of owner support for a PBID. - Additional training for the business and property owners will be conducted to lay the groundwork for PBID formation.
+Topics will include the PBID formation process, potential leadership roles for business owners, improvement on the consumer experience and overall economic stability. - Development of No-Cost and Low-Cost business development and retention programs with established Local, State, and Federal partners such as the California Small Business Development Center Network, Women's Business Centers, Procurement Technical assistance Centers and others Programs or policies that provide for the development of no-cost and low-cost business development and retention programs with established local, state and federal partners.

+The task will be to work with business development agencies to provide culturally relevant coaching and technical assistance to 10 existing businesses in need within the TCC Project Area.